ianhua2022/join-the-siege/README.md

   - More advanced models like neural networks could be used to improve accuracy
   - Training data is generated synthetically using generative AI models like Claude-3.5-Sonnet
 - Updated the tests to exercise new functionalities
+- Added a CI workflow with Github Actions

 ## System Architecture